-Fill out each row in this downloadable chart to plan what you will do and when you will do it.
+Download the chart below.
+It has twelve rows (one for each five-minute increment).
+Fill out each row to plan what you will do and when you will do it.
 Once you complete an item, check it off in the “Done!”
 Column to celebrate your success!

 Material from How Can I Help: A Teacher’s Guide to Early Childhood Behavioral Health by Ginger Welch, PhD (pages 114-116), ISBN 978-0-87659-833-7.